PKISharp/ACMESharp-docs/docs/Quick-Start.md

 ```

 ## Step 6: Install Certificate
-Install the certificate into your site
+Install the certificate into your site:

 ```PowerShell
 ## Make sure the IIS Installer is available
 Admin PS> Get-ACMEInstallerProfile -ListInstallers